dabrowskif/typed-routes/README.md

 6. **Support for object-based arguments, instead of multiple arguments inside one function**

-   - Passing many arguments into heavily nested dynamic routes one by one is some kind of anti-pattern, so creating an option to make getter function a one-argument based with multiple properties is a good alternative.
+   - Passing many arguments into heavily nested dynamic routes one by one is more or less an anti-pattern, so creating an option to make getter function a one-argument based with multiple properties is a good alternative.

 7. **Support for passing a query string**
    - Add a simple option to pass a query string into the function invocation in order to produce full and final route for usage.